distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

 *Usage*

-Run `create-agent <agent-profile-name>` to create an *agent profile* in the local `.config/dispatch/agentprofiles.json` file.
+Run `dispatch create-agent <agent-profile-name>` to create an *agent profile* in the local `.config/dispatch/agentprofiles.json` file.
 An agent profile object contains a generated public-private key pair (the parameters for this generation are currently fixed), and it's referred by its name in the [publish](#publish) command.

 :warning: **Caution**.
 Remember to keep your private key *private*.